OpenUpSA/pombola/docs/TESTING.md

 ## Running the tests for South Africa using docker-compose

-	docker-compose run --rm app ./run-tests --coverage
+  docker-compose run app bin/wait-for-deps.sh coverage run -a --source=pombola,pombola_sayit,wordcloud ./manage.py test --settings=pombola.settings.tests_south_africa

 ## Running tests selectively

-Sometimes you want to just try one test method.
+Sometimes you want to just try one test method and don't want to recreate the test database.
 You can do this for a generic test, for example, with:

-	docker-compose run --rm app ./manage.py test pombola.core.tests.test_models:PositionCurrencyTest.test_from_past_still_current
+  docker-compose run app bin/wait-for-deps.sh ./manage.py test --settings=pombola.settings.tests_south_africa --keepdb pombola/south_africa/tests.py:SAHansardIndexViewTest

 Note that there must be a colon separating the module from the class name.